CTE Handbook 2022-2023

 Emergency School Closing

-Significant educational experiences take place outside the Center periodically.
+Significant educational experiences take place outside the Technical School periodically.
 You are encouraged to participate in these field trips, as they add meaning and content to your course work.
 While on a field trip you are required to follow Questar III’s school code of conduct.
 Please get required signatures on permission slips and return to your teacher before the day of the trip.

 Dignity for All Students Act

 The Code of Conduct prohibits discrimination and harassment in accordance with the Dignity for All Students Act.
 Acts of harassment or discrimination will be addressed by the Code of Conduct.
 Additionally, remedies will focus on discerning and correcting the reasons why discrimination and harassment occurred.

 It is the goal of Questar III to create school environments which recognize and promote tolerance, respect for others, and civility toward people of all kinds.
 Students are expected to report incidents of discrimination, harassment, and bullying to a teacher, principal, or other staff member.
 A Dignity Act Coordinator has been designated for each instructional building and program.
 For the 2022-2023 school year, building principals have been designated as Dignity Act Coordinators and will serve as a resource for addressing any reports of discrimination or harassment.

 Harassment, Bullying and/or Discrimination